CBIIT/bento-docs/source/configuration/data-access-request-service.md

     * Acceptable values are True or False.
 The default value is True.
     * If value is True, data access is controlled at the node-level and the node Node Name and Node Displayed Label parameters must be specified.
     * If value is False, there is no ability to control data access at the node-level and instead users will either have access to all of the data or none of the data based upon authentication and authorization.

-#### Node_Name
-    * The node in the data model that is used to govern the granularity of data access
-    * Acceptable values are any node in the data model (ie. Program, project, study, trial, etc.).
-The default is Arm.

 #### Node_Label
     * The label displayed on the user interface that is used to represent the node that governs data access granularity.